 Deaf or Hard of Hearing

-(1) Early Intervention (birth through two in accordance with OAR 581-015-2700(10)); "Deaf or hard of hearing" means an impairment in hearing, whether permanent or fluctuating, that is so severe that the infant or toddler is impaired in processing linguistic information through hearing, with or without amplification, currently affecting or has the potential to significantly affect an infant or toddler’s developmental progress The infant or toddler's hearing level does not need to be presently affecting their development for the infant or toddler to be eligible for Early Intervention services.
+(1) Definition of Deaf or Hard of Hearing: "Deaf or hard of hearing" means an impairment in hearing, whether permanent or fluctuating, that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification.

+(a) For Early Intervention: This impairment in hearing must currently affecti or have the potential to significantly affect an infant or toddler’s developmental progress.
+The infant or toddler's hearing level does not need to be presently affecting their development for the infant or toddler to be eligible for Early Intervention services.

+(b) For Early Childhood and School Age Special Education: This impairment in hearing mustadversely affect the child's developmental progress (age 3 through 5) or educational performance (age 5 through 21).

-(2) Early Intervention: If an infant or toddler is suspected of being deaf or hard of hearing, a comprehensive evaluation must be conducted, including the following:
+(2) Comprehensive Evaluation: If a child is suspected of being deaf or hard of hearing, a comprehensive evaluation for Early Intervention, Early Childhood or School Age Special Education services must be conducted, including the following:

-(a) An audiological assessment given by an audiologist licensed under ORS chapter 681 or by the appropriate authority in another state;
+(a) Documentation of an audiological assessment as defined in OAR 581-015-2000;;

+(A) The audiological assessment must indicate whether the hearing loss is conductive hearing loss or sensorineural hearing loss.

-(b) For conductive hearing loss, a medical examination indicating the hearing loss identified by an audiologist licensed under ORS chapter 681 or by the appropriate authority in another state and determined to be untreatable by:
+(B) For conductive hearing loss, a medical examination as defined in OAR 581-015-2000 that documents whether the hearing loss is treatable.

-(A) A physician licensed under ORS chapter 677 or by the appropriate authority in another state;

-(B) A nurse practitioner licensed under ORS 678.375 to 678.390 or by the appropriate authority in another state;

-(C) A physician assistant licensed under ORS 677.505 to 677.525 or by the appropriate authority in another state; or

-(D) A naturopathic physician licensed under ORS chapter 685 or by the appropriate authority in another state;

-(c) For sensorineural hearing loss, documentation indicating the hearing loss identified by an audiologist licensed by an appropriate state authority under ORS chapter 681 or by the appropriate authority in another state is determined to be sensorineural; and

-(d) Any additional evaluations or assessments necessary to identify the infant or toddler’s needs.
+(b) For Early Intervention: any additional evaluations or assessments necessary to identify the infant or toddler’s needs.

+(c) For Early Childhood and School Age Special Education: Any additional assessments necessary to determine the impact of the suspected disability:

+(A) On the child's developmental progress for a preschool child (age 3 through 5); or

+(B) On the child's educational performance for a school-age child (age 5 through 21); and

+(C) as well as any additional evaluations or assessments necessary to identify the child's developmental or educational needs.

-(3) Early Intervention: To be eligible as an infant or toddler who is deaf or hard of hearing, the infant or toddler must meet the following criteria
+(3) Eligibility Criteria:To be eligible as a child who is deaf or hard of hearing for Early Intervention, Early Childhood or School Age Special Education services, the child must meet the following criteria:

-(a) The infant or toddler must have hearing thresholds in at least one ear of 25 dBHL or greater at two or more consecutive frequencies at 500 Hz, 1000 Hz, 2000 Hz, 4000 Hz, 6000 Hz and 8000 Hz; or
+(a) The child must have hearing thresholds in at least one ear of 25 dBHL or greater at two or more consecutive frequencies at 500 Hz, 1000 Hz, 2000 Hz, 4000 Hz, 6000 Hz and 8000 Hz; or

-(b) The hearing loss is due to auditory neuropathy spectrum disorder (ANSD) or aural microtia/atresia, as determined by:
+(b) The hearing loss is due to auditory neuropathy spectrum disorder (ANSD) or aural microtia/atresia, as determined bydocumentation of an audiological assessment as defined in OAR 581-015-2000 or a medical examination as defined in OAR 581-015-2000. ;

-(A) An audiological assessment given by an audiologist licensed under ORS chapter 681 or by the appropriate authority in another state;

-(B) A physician licensed under ORS chapter 677 or by the appropriate authority in another state;

-(C) A nurse practitioner licensed under ORS 678.375 to 678.390 or by the appropriate authority in another state;

-(D) A physician assistant licensed under ORS 677.505 to 677.525 or by the appropriate authority in another state; or

-(E) A naturopathic physician licensed under ORS chapter 685 or by the appropriate authority in another state.

-(4) Early Intervention: For an infant or toddler to be eligible for Early Intervention services as an infant or toddler who is deaf or hard of hearing, the eligibility team must determine that:
+(4) Eligibility Determination: For a child to be eligible for for Early Intervention, Early Childhood or School Age Special Education as a child r who is deaf or hard of hearing, the eligibility team must determine that:

-(a) The infant or toddler is deaf or hard of hearing as defined in this rule; and
+(a) The child is deaf or hard of hearing as defined in this rule; and